Fish and fish products

 Labelling for retail sale

 Generally, all foods sold by retail must be labelled in full.
-However, some exemptions apply.
+However, it is exempt from certain labelling requirements where the food is:

 Step 1: Decide if your food needs a label